yesfabime/analytics-warehouse/3-services/pipas/test-authentication.md

 permalink: /services/pipas/stream/test-auth/
 ---
 # Implement authentication
-You have received a Google Service Account key by one of the Analytics Platform engineers.
-With this service account key you need to implement your authentication against the Data Receiver Service.
+Currently we are working on the integration of the FIFA authentication.
+For more detail how to authenticate at the moment, ping seitzf@mediamarktsaturn.com